Skip to content

 Dashboard

-The Streamlit dashboard provides operator visibility into pipeline status, article details, cost trends, and prompt management.
-It uses its own database connection pool (NullPool) to avoid event loop conflicts.
+The Streamlit dashboard provides operator visibility across 8 pages: pipeline overview, article management, research news, review/publishing, analytics, source management, prompt management, and user administration.
+It uses its own database connection pool (NullPool) to avoid Streamlit/asyncpg event loop conflicts.

 Data Flow